datcv/BigOPractice/LeetCode/61.RotateList/README.md

 https://leetcode.com/problems/rotate-list/
 Given a linked list, rotate the list to the right by k places, where k is non-negative.

-Note that you cannot sell a stock before you buy one.
 **Example 1:**
 ```
 Input: 1->2->3->4->5->NULL, k = 2